ziur/sdfc-idea/_docs/authentication.md

 ---
-layout: docs
+layout: gradle
 title: Authentication
 permalink: /docs/auth/
 ---
-## 2.1.1 Authentication to run tasks
+## Authentication to run tasks

 #### **Objective**
 To run deployment tasks you need login into your organization for so you have three options to authentication: